Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: KPA: Additional Details

 In Section \ref{sec:behavior}, we discuss the score distribution for a subset of the assessed judges.
 The same analysis for all judges is provided in Figure \ref{fig:full_scores_dist}.

-\section{KPA: Additional details}
+\section{KPA: Additional Details}

 In Section \ref{sec:reasoning_analysis}, we describe how we use Key Point Analysis (KPA) to interpret scores assigned by one of our strongest identified judges, Llama-3.3-70B, with CoT prompting.
 The analysis is designed for texts with relatively short sentences, such as arguments or product reviews.
 To better support this analysis, we use GPT-4.1 to rephrase the raw CoT strings into paragraphs of shorter sentences.
 Figure \ref{fig:kpa_preprocess_prompt} shows the prompt for this step.
 For a more robust analysis, we build the corpus using CoT reasoning from the three strongest CoT judges per model family, identified in \ref{sec:human-model_agreement}: Qwen-32B (CoT), Llama-3.3-70B (CoT), and GPT-4.1-mini (CoT).

 We report results for Llama-3.3-70B (CoT) in Section \ref{sec:reasoning_analysis}.
-Figures \ref{fig:gpt-41-mini-kpa} and \ref{fig:qwen_reasoning_analysis} report similar results for GPT-4.1-mini and Qwen-32B, respectively.

-\paragraph{Additional key points} Table~\ref{tab:top_key_points} presents the top 10 pro and con key points identified in our analysis, offering a more nuanced view of the judges' reasoning.
+Figures \ref{fig:gpt-41-mini-kpa} and \ref{fig:qwen_reasoning_analysis} report similar results for GPT-4.1-mini and Qwen-32B, respectively. \paragraph{Additional key points} Table~\ref{tab:top_key_points} presents the top 10 pro and con key points identified in our analysis, offering a more nuanced view of the judges' reasoning.
 Note that due to the extractive nature of KPA, some key points may be overly specific (e.g., “\textit{The argument for reform is strong}”).

-\section{Speech examples}
+\section{Speech Examples}